 1870:

-• The decision to sink other collieries in addition to Teversal will probably have been taken this year and preliminary site identification would have commenced.
+• The decision to sink other collieries in addition to Teversal will probably have been taken and potential site identification and preliminary negotiations would have commenced.

 1871:

-• Actual site work could not begin at the colliery until any lease agreement had been signed, but there would be considerable planning work undertaken by the Stanton Iron Company’s Agent, W Clark
+• Actual site work could not begin at the colliery until the lease agreement had been signed, but there would be considerable planning work to undertake, however.

 1872:

-• Lease agreement was signed [29th September 1972] and once this had been done the access and preliminary ground works could be started.
-When these had been completed, the foundations for the engine houses, boilers and chimneys could be excavated, the pit banks constructed and the sinking could commence at the two main shafts and at the fan drift.
+• Once the lease agreement had been signed the access and preliminary ground works could be started.
+Once these had been completed, the foundations for the engine houses, boilers and chimneys could be excavated, the pit banks constructed and the sinking could commence at the main shafts and at the fan drift.

 1873:

 • By 1873 construction work was well under way.
-The main engine-house construction was completed and the date stones were inserted.
-The engine-house would then be prepared for the installation of the winders.
+The erection of the main engine-house complex was well underway and once the date stones had been inserted and the roof erected, this was completed.
+The engine-house could then be prepared for the installation of the winders.

 1874:

-• Main winding engines built by the Worsley Mesnes Iron Company.
+• The main winding engines were built by the Worsley Mesnes Iron Company.

-• Complaint received by the Duke of Portlands estate office that the colliery was affecting water levels at Langwith Mill
+• A complaint was received from the Duke of Portlands estate office that the colliery was affecting water levels at the Langwith cotton mill

 1875: